Click Here - Academy Magazine Archives - Back Issues

 AAC - ArtCom General Submissions Deadline: Friday February 3, 2017

 ArtCom 2017 - Tampa, FL: Saturday, February 25, 2017 - (9AM-3PM) Award Ceremony 4:00PM

 Student Choice Awards Entry Call for Entries: April 21, 2017

 SmART Night 9/Standard of Excellence Awards: April 28, 2017

 Edward Bayonet - Teacher

-Students in our program are encouraged to join SkillsUSA, a nationally based industrial education club.
-Members can compete in local, state and national contests, comparing their skills with others of their age group enrolled in similar programs around the nation.
-Membership $25.
+Students in our program are encouraged to join the AAC, an industry based education club.
+Members can compete in several local, state and national contests, comparing their skills with others of their age group enrolled in similar programs around the country.
+Membership $20. per year

 AAF Tampa Bay - ADDY awards